dibu28/ChecksumFolder/README.md

 operation can be resumed.

 Use `-progress` to periodically print how many files have been processed.
+Use `-json` to write results in JSONL format where each line is a JSON object containing `hash` and `path` fields.

 Example writing to a file:
 ```